rkbang/MultiCloud/AWSAndGoogleCommunication/README.md

 It also includes multiple security groups to provide access for tcp, ssh etc. traffic.
 AWS instance is assigned these security group for respective accesses.

+### GCP

+Architecture in GCP is kind of similar to that of AWS.
+GCP also has a VPC along with a subnet.
+Our only instance in GCP resides in that subnet.
+GCP also has two gateway, one for internet and other for VPN.
+It has four tunnels and a router for each tunnel.
+Router is allowing the traffic to AWS.
+It has four firewalls to allow 4 different types of traffic.

 ## Implementation